|WHEN||April 7th & 8th, 2018|

 - To explore the roles and responsibilities of a clinic tutor

-- To provide examples of the logistic aspect of tutoring and some assessment tools that may be utilized
+- To explore some pedagogical and assessment tools that may be utilized

 The candidate should be able to:

-- explain the roles and responsibilities of a clinic tutor
+- Explain the roles and responsibilities of a clinic tutor.

-- To discriminate between different types of questions and justify their use in certain clinical settings
+- To discriminate between different types of questions and justify their use in certain clinical settings.

 - To explain the logistics of their own clinical learning environment and to be able to discuss possible positive and negative aspects for learning.